Hesam-lab/llm-epilepsy-clinical-text-extraction/README.md

 This repository demonstrates how a **local open-source LLM running through Ollama** can convert synthetic clinical notes into a strict JSON schema.
 It also includes a simple rule-based baseline for comparison and offline testing.

 > **Important:** The data used in this project is fully synthetic and is included only for demonstration purposes.
-Do not use real patient data in this repository.

 ---